kairosity/mp4-lionize/README.md

         <img src="static/images/deployment/deployment-psyco-djdb.png">
     </p>

-5. Import dj_database_url into the project's settings.py file and then add the POSTGRES database connection as the default database when in production mode alongside the sqlite database, when in development:
+5. Import dj_database_url into the project's settings file and then add the POSTGRES database connection as the default database when in production mode alongside the sqlite database, when in development:

 <p align="center">
     <img src="static/images/deployment/deployment-db-connection.png">